Bankruptcy Manual Underwriting Guidelines On FHA And VA Loans

 Mortgage Borrowers who cannot get an approve/eligible per automated underwriting system can get their file downgraded to manual underwriting.

-- When it comes to government and conventional loans, FHA and VA Loans are the only two loan programs that allow manual underwriting
+When it comes to government and conventional loans, FHA and VA Loans are the only two loan programs that allow manual underwriting.
+Income and credit are the two most important factors when it comes to qualifying for a mortgage.
+Homebuyers can qualify for FHA and VA Loans during a Chapter 13 Bankruptcy Repayment Plan.

 Bankruptcy Manual Underwriting Guidelines On Fluctuations In Income

-- If a likely increase was in the works, they would need to have filed Chapter 13 versus Chapter 7 bankruptcy.
-Chapter 13 Bankruptcies are not as simple as Chapter 7
+If the petitioner knows that they were going to get a large income increase and that is the reason they filed bankruptcy, they may be in trouble for not disclosing it.
+If a likely increase was in the works, they would need to have filed Chapter 13 versus Chapter 7 bankruptcy.
+Chapter 13 Bankruptcies are not as simple as Chapter 7.

 If income increases during the plan, the bankruptcy trustee may file a motion to increase monthly payments to creditors.